noir-lang/noir/docs/docs/dev_docs/tutorials/writing_token_contract.md

 #### `balance_of_private`

 A getter function for checking the private balance of the provided Aztec account.
-Note that the [Aztec RPC Server](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/pxe) must have access to the `owner`s decryption keys in order to decrypt their notes.
+Note that the [Private Execution Environment (PXE)](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/pxe) must have access to the `owner`s decryption keys in order to decrypt their notes.

 #include_code balance_of_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust